fauxtix/DaisyPets/README.md

 ## ⚖ License

 The DaisyPets project is licensed under the MIT License.
-You can find more information in the [LICENSE](https://github.com/zangassis/pet-manager/blob/main/LICENSE) file.
+You can find more information in the [LICENSE](https://github.com/fauxtix/daisypets/blob/main/LICENSE) file.

 ## 📞 Contact

-If you have any questions or need further assistance, you can reach out to the project maintainers:
+If you have any questions or need further assistance, you can reach out to the project maintainer:

 - 👨‍💻 Maintainer: Fausto Luís
 - ✉ Email: fauxtix.luix@hotmail.com